mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 to a star or with breached hulls or damaged reactors do risk exposure and the presence of harmful radiation on worlds or in combat means Travellers must be wary when they step off their ships.

 Radiation exposure is measured in rads.
 Once a Traveller has absorbed a certain number of rads, they will suffer the effects of radiation.
 One problem with radiation exposure is that while physical symptoms can be treated and may heal, the cumulative effects of the radiation itself never go away.
-The Traveller’s rads must be kept track of and further exposure adds to what the Traveller is already suffering until a deadly level is reached.
+The Traveller's rads must be kept track of and further exposure adds to what the Traveller is already suffering until a deadly level is reached.
 Accumulated rads can only be removed by using anti-rad drugs.

 Radiation effects are suffered each time a Traveller is exposed to radiation, and as a result of cumulative rads over time.
 Thus a Traveller who has absorbed 75 rads in the past and subsequently recovered from the effects, who then absorbs another 20 rads from a solar flare, now has a total of 95 rads, whether they suffer any serious effects this time or not.
 They are fast approaching a moderate dose, as shown on the Radiation Effects table.